3 Days In Bora Bora

 Bring plenty of water with you for the beach and all the gear you need.
 I personally walked here from Vaitape village (~7 km’s) and totally enjoyed the views along the way.
 We’ll cover this part when we cycle around the island tomorrow but just so you know, it’s also an option if you want to add some activity to your first day in Bora Bora.

-For dinner, head to Vaitape Village and join the locals, where after 6 pm the main town square hosts a number of food trucks known around French Polynesia as roulottes.
+For dinner, head to Vaitape Village and join the locals, where after 6 pm the main town square hosts several food trucks known around French Polynesia as roulottes.
 What’s on the menu?
-Well, that depends which food truck is around.
+Well, that depends on which food truck is around.
 Options range from traditional Polynesian dishes (don’t miss the poisson cru) to the ever-popular chow mein.
 The setting is casual, the portions are huge and they’re all very well priced (starting from 1,000F).
 When you’ve finished cleaning your plate with a slice of baguette, walk around the pier and join the locals in counting some stars and downing a few cans of Hinano Beer.
+Alternatively, if Vaitape is too out of the way, there are plenty of dining options in and around Matira.